nayana400/nayana400/README.md

 - 👋 My name is Nayana
 - 👀 My educatinal qulification is MCA  and
-  I have recently certified in PG diploma in software Development.
+  I have recently certified in PG diploma in Advance Computing (Full stack web Development).

 -🌱 My technical skills are C++, Java,Datastructure,Database Technologies,HTML and CSS,React.